Essential Skills for Criminal Justice Students: A STEPS Guide

 Physical Fitness

 Many criminal justice roles require you to maintain a high level of physical fitness to do your job effectively.
-If you plan to work as a police officer, federal agent, or security officer, you’ll need to be quick on your feet, able to endure physical activities for extended amounts of time, and strong enough to apprehend those breaking the law.
+If you plan to become a police officer, federal agent, or security officer, you’ll need to be quick on your feet, able to endure physical activities for extended amounts of time, and strong enough to apprehend those breaking the law.
 Improving your physical fitness requires a consistent commitment to cardiac and strength-training workouts.
 Many criminal justice jobs also require you to pass regular physical fitness tests to demonstrate your preparedness.

 Weapons Proficiency